 James McQuarrie is a UK based Product Leader who helps teams discover, design, build and deliver digital products and services that delight their users.

-The Union is a joint venture between Ariel Ventures, Beyond, Permission Ventures and Aiimi.
-The idea behind the collaboration is to develop and build a new way for consumers to maintain and control access to their personal digital data.
+The Union was a joint venture between Ariel Ventures, Beyond, Permission Ventures and Aiimi.
+The idea behind the collaboration was to develop and build a new way for consumers to maintain and control access to their personal digital data.